SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 ## {% href_link 🧩 | Miscellaneous %}

 ### {% href_link 🧟 | Undead consecration %}
 All undead mobs now have a passive regeneration and will block 80% of the incoming damage, with the exception of explosions.
 This can be bypassed by using `«Smite»`{: .mc-aqua} (2 seconds of vulnerability) or igniting them (20 seconds of vulnerability).
 The latter, of course, will not work on fire-immune mobs, like the Nether ones.
+Attacks from golems, other undead mobs and wolves targeting skeletons can temporarily disable regeneration.

 ### {% href_link 🧟 | Undead ignore environmental damage %}
-Undead mobs don't get hurt from {% symlink cactus, cacti %} and {% symlink sweet_berries, bushes %}.
+Undead mobs don't get hurt from {% symlink cactus, Cacti %} and {% symlink sweet_berries, Bushes %}.

+### {% href_link 👁️ | Dynamic visibility range %}
+{% symlink blindness, Blindness %} decreases the visibility range by 90%.

+Wielding a {% symlink spyglass, Spyglass %} increases the visibility range by twofold.

 ### {% href_link 💢 | Angry animals %}
 All friendly mobs can now attack back instead of panicking, and their friends will gladly help them to do so.

+### {% href_link 🆙 | Mobs attempt parkour %}
+Some mobs can jump over gaps.

+### {% href_link 🚪 | Openable fence gates %}
+Mobs that can open {% symlink oak_door, Doors %} can also now open singular {% symlink oak_fence_gate, Gates %}.

 ### {% href_link 🧨 | Explosive minecarts can be manually ignited %}
 {% symlink tnt_minecart_entity, Minecart with TNT %} can be activated by using {% symlink flint_and_steel, Flint and Steel %} or {% symlink fire_charge, Fire Charge %} on it.